-Following your treatment you will be recovered in the treatment room for a period of 20 minutes or longer.
+Following your treatment you will be recovered in the treatment room/recovery room for a period of 20 minutes or longer.

-During this period you will receive oxygen through a mask, continue to have your physical health observations monitored and allowed time to rest and wake until you feel able to get up - following this you will be taken to the recovery room.
+During this period you will receive oxygen through a mask, continue to have your physical health observations monitored and allowed time to rest and wake.
+Following this you might be taken to the post ECT recovery area.

-Some equipment you may see in the treatment room.
+Equipment you may see in the treatment room.